isaacnmm/pestpolicy-hugo2XX/content/posts/do-ants-eat-bed-bugs/index.md

 When inside your house, ants will cause unimaginable damage.
 One of the most disastrous ant is the carpenter ant which excavates wooden things to make nest for living and breeding.

 Some ants will force themselves into tiny cracks such as in floorboards and baseboards, gradually causing those spaces to widen and lose their splendour.
-Similar to bed bugs, some ants hide in electronics, which may present a fire risk in your house due to short
+Similar to bed bugs, some ants hide in electronics, which may present a fire risk in your house due to short-circuit.
-- circuit.

 Whats more, damage can include even the waste they dumb out of their colony.